Bruce Catton: Other Civil War books

 In addition to these three important trilogies, Catton wrote extensively about the Civil War throughout his career.
 In U. S. Grant and the American Military Tradition (1954), Catton writes what many consider one of the best short biographies of the general.
 In Banners at Shenandoah: A Story of Sheridan's Fighting Cavalry (1955), Catton wrote for young people about Union cavalry commander Philip Sheridan in the Shenandoah Valley during 1864.
 This Hallowed Ground (1956) was an account of the war from the Union perspective.
 Upon its publication, it was widely considered the best single volume history of the Civil War, receiving a Fletcher Pratt Award from the Civil War Round Table of New York during 1957.

 In America Goes to War (1958), Catton made the case that the American Civil War was one of the first total wars.
-In The American Heritage Picture History of the Civil War (1960), Catton wrote the accompanying narrative to a book that included more than 800 paintings and period photographs.
+In The American Heritage Picture History of the Civil War (1960), Catton wrote the accompanying narrative to a book that included more than 800 paintings and period photographs (this book was republished without pictures in 2004 by Mariner Books as The Civil War, with an introduction by James M. McPherson).
 It received a special Pulitzer Prize citation during 1961.
 In The American Heritage Short History of the Civil War (1960), Catton offers a narrative that discussed the military and political aspects of the war.
 In Two Roads to Sumter (1963), written with his son William, Catton recounted the 15 years prior to the war, as considered from the points of view of the two main politicians involved in the conflict: Abraham Lincoln and Jefferson Davis.
 In Gettysburg: The Final Fury (1974), Catton offered a slim volume concerning the Battle of Gettysburg, dominated by photographs and illustrations.